Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 With Joomla extensions or WordPress plugins, you can create from: small to large, simple to complex websites.

 There are different plugins or extension for the type of website you would want to create in WordPress or Joomla.
-Whether you want to create an online store, business website, blog, etc., there are a whole lot of extensions or plugins available for each of them, in both WordPress and Joomla.
+Whether you want to create an eCommerce website, business website, real estate, blog, etc., there are a whole lot of extensions or plugins available for each of them, in both WordPress and Joomla.

 In addition, there are generally plugins or extensions for anything you’d like to do.
-Is it to add a contact form?, Manage comments?, secure your website?, etc., there are extensions or plugins for them.
-So, extension is the power of Joomla, while plugin is to WordPress.
+Is it to add a contact form?, Manage users?, secure your website?, etc., there are extensions or plugins for them.
+So, extension is the power of Joomla, while plugin is to WordPress!

-Joomla extensions and WordPress plugins reduces the need to hire a developer, because their aim is to provide functionalities that are not part of the core software, and get the job done easily!
-They are basically there to make things easier for you.
+Joomla extensions and WordPress plugins reduces the need to hire a developer, because they aim for providing functionalities that are not part of the core software, and also to get the job done easily!
+They are basically there to make things easier for you!

 WordPress allows you create different types of websites, from blogging (default website type), forum, to business websites, and many others.